 Rick Iley, 26, is the younger cousin of the legendary retired NYSWF champion John Iley.
 Going into his 3rd year as an official, has been told by Alexander Haven to cool his arrogance and temper.
 As he’s the second most tenured on the staff, he feels he should be in Juan’s spot.
 However, he is understanding of Juan’s age and position.
 Rick has become even keeled in match situations.
 He’ll call everything down the middle until a wrestler gets physical with him.
 With the new decree from Haven, Iley will take a harder line towards cheating and bumps.
 Will push back if pushed.

-Dr. Mark Furman, 54 is the chief physician employed at the EWA, and is always at ringside or in gorilla position.
+Dr. Mark Furman, 55 is the chief physician employed at the EWA, and is always at ringside or in gorilla position.
 Due to various assaults by the Fallout and HATE, Furman has taken a harder stance on treatment.
 Ever since making the tough decision to retire George Abjornson, Furman’s jovial mood has hardened.
-The doctor doesn’t have any qualms about refusing to clear a wrestler to compete due to injury, often causing conflict between he and Executive Assistant Stacy Vandervort.
+The doctor doesn’t have any qualms about refusing to clear a wrestler to compete due to injury, which at times can cause conflict between he and Executive Assistant Stacy Vandervort.

 Dr. Charles Pope, 57, is a board certified licensed psychiatrist based out of Boston, and is kept on retainer by the EWA.
 Dr. Pope’s involvement with the EWA began in the summer of 2016, when then-co-owner Michael Draven forced the members of The Youth to undergo mandatory counseling sessions, paying Dr. Pope handsomely for his time.
 After Alexander Haven gained full ownership of the EWA, he recognized the value in having Dr. Pope’s services and kept him on retainer, occasionally ordering various EWA talent to visit his offices, such as Indrid Calder, Grace Goeren and Chris Kage.
 Dr. Pope is a very calm man, and is not easily rattled.
 He has an uncanny ability to deflect questioning from his patients to get them to reveal their inner thoughts and secrets.
 Little is known about Pope’s personal life other than that he is homosexual, a detail revealed when Alyssa Marie Haven attempted to manipulate him with her sexuality – an effort that failed.